 - What is NOT covered by the program fee?

 What is not covered by the program fee varies by location.
 Typically, personal incidental costs and meals are not covered.
 A detailed list of what is and isn’t covered is included in each program description.

 Students will receive packing tips in their pre-departure meetings.
 A suggested packing list will be communicated through social media and at orientation.

 - Where will my student live while studying abroad?

 Housing varies by location.
-Students in Florence and Oxford will live in local student apartments; students in Nassau will stay at an all-inclusive resort.
+Students in Florence and Oxford will live in local student apartments; other programs may also use university student housing (dorms) or hotels.